benc61116/NLP/ANALYSIS_REPORT.md

 ### Key Findings

-✅ **RQ1 - Representational Drift:**
+✅ **RQ1 - Representational Drift (n=3 tasks):**
-- **Task-Dependent Effect**: LoRA shows 29% less drift on SST-2, but no advantage on MRPC/RTE
+- **Task-Dependent Effect**: LoRA showed 29% less drift on SST-2, but no advantage on MRPC/RTE in our study
-- **Not Universal**: Representational preservation depends on task characteristics
-- **High Directional Preservation**: LoRA maintains 0.97-0.99 cosine similarity with base model
+- **Not Universal**: Pattern observed; controlled research needed to determine causality due to confounded variables
+- **Dual-Level Preservation**: Direction preserved across all 3 tasks (cosine 0.97-0.99); structure only on SST-2
+- **Complex Relationship**: RTE showed no drift reduction but +22.6pp performance gain (suggests training stability may matter independently)

 ✅ **RQ2 - Deployment Efficiency:**
 - **32.9% Latency Penalty**: LoRA is significantly slower than Full FT (p < 0.001)